Regional Class Research Vessel FAQ

 As stated in the project's "System Requirements Document", the vessels shall be "capable of general-purpose interdisciplinary oceanographic research in areas from shallow coastal bays and estuaries to and beyond the continental shelf and slope.
 The ship shall be capable of operating on any ocean worldwide, in a regional research capacity."
 To that end, the project has science and regional input from its "Science Oversight Committee."
 This NSF-approved group is composed of a diverse membership of scientists, operators, and technicians from the East, Gulf, West, and Alaska regions of the United States.
 These members act as a conduit between the science community and the RCRV project team on important issues regarding the vessels' capabilities, requirements, and particular characteristics that might be unique to a specific operating region.

-For more information on the history of the RCRV design, please see this short report.
+See more information on the history of the RCRV design.

 OSU has engaged with The Glosten Associates, a highly respected engineering and naval architecture firm located in Seattle.
 Also on the team are other engineering and technical consultants who bring a wide range of experiences to the design development effort.
 A competitive, nation-wide selection process resulted in Gulf Island Shipyard being selected to construct the vessels following their detailed design process.

-The first RCV has been named Research Vessel Taani, the third will be known as the Research Vessel Gilbert R. Mason.
-The second vessel is currently undergoing a name change and has been titled RCRV2 in the interim.
+The first RCV has been named Research Vessel Taani, the second is Research Vessel Narragansett Dawn, and the third will be known as the Research Vessel Gilbert R. Mason.

 The table above summarizes the major changes since 2005.
 In short, these have been driven by the following: